Chess pieces sunset

 • The new TRF is aimed at encouraging individuals to remit to the UK FIGs that arose in years prior to 2025/26 where the remittance basis was claimed.

-• The original Conservative proposal was for a FIG period of two years.
-This will be extended to three years from 6 April 2025.
+• The original Conservative proposal was for a TRF period of two years.
+This has been extended to three years from 6 April 2025.

 • Individuals can ‘designate’ and pay tax on FIGs of earlier years in their Self Assessment tax returns for 2025/26, 2026/27 and 2027/28.
 Those FIGs can then be remitted to the UK in the year of designation or at a later time with no further charge to tax.